 All organizations can improve their performance, and relationships, by gathering feedback from the people they serve and using this data to make management decisions.

-These tutorials are totally free to use and will guide you, step by step, through a radically simple one question survey, your first feedback loop, an introduction to Constituent Voice, designing your feedback system, survey design, net promoter analysis, dialogue and course correction, data collection, exploring your data, and gathering insights from your data.
+This short course is free.
+Just sign up and go through these steps: building a one question survey, Constituent Voice, designing your feedback system, survey design, net promoter analysis, dialogue and course correction, data collection best practices, exploring your data, and gathering insights from your data.

 Constituent Voice: Technical Note 1 (v1.1)